 Students enrolling in the Master's degree program are required to write a thesis to complete their degree.
 Students are not normally permitted to begin the thesis until they have completed all the taught courses (both core and elective).
 Students should refer to the requirements of their program for the deadlines for the thesis and the Thesis Defense.
 See below for the regulations concerning time extensions.

 Master's Thesis Defense

-The thesis defense will take place in Rome.
-Students are required to be present unless other arrangements are granted under extraordinary circumstances and at the discretion of each program director.
+The thesis defense will take place in Rome in the second Fall semester of the 15-month program.
+Students are required to be present.